 Charlotte Harbor Environmental Center and the Charlotte County Natural Resource Department will be conducting the following free programs open to the public.
 All programs can be found at www.ChecFlorida.org.
 On these casual walks with CHEC volunteers, you will search and learn about plants, animals, fungi, and more that live in Charlotte County preserves.
 Prepare for each walk with plenty of water, insect repellent, sunscreen, and clothing that will protect you from insects and plants.
 Advance registration is required for all walks.
 For more information or to register, call 475•0769.
 All participants are required to wear face masks.

-Saturday, February 20, 9 am & Saturday, March 13, 9 am – Join CHEC on a guided walk through Cedar Point Environmental Park, 2300 Placida Road.
-The preserve consists mostly of pine flatwoods as well as some areas of scrub, salt marshes, mangrove swamps and wetlands.
-Meet in parking lot near restrooms.
-Register at 575•5435.
-Mask required.
+Wednesdays: May 19, May 26 at 9am – Join CHEC on a guided hike through Cedar Point Environmental Park, 2300 Placida Road.
+This 115-acre preserve consists mostly of pine flatwoods as well as some areas of scrub, salt marshes, mangrove swamps, and wetlands.
+Meet in the parking lot nearest to the visitor center.

-Tuesday, February 23, 9 am - Join CHEC on a walk at Bayshore Live Oak Park, 23157 Bayshore Road, Pt.
+Saturday, May 22, 9 am - Join CHEC on a walk at Bayshore Live Oak Park, 23157 Bayshore Road, Pt.
 Charlotte.
 You will be walking along the shoreline of Charlotte Harbor exploring the various mangrove species found there.
-Register at 575•5435.
-Mask required.

 Seagrass Wading Trips